apiobuild/platform/content/blog/create-an-online-store-for-free.md

 - Use an eCommerce website builder (<a href="https://www.shopify.com/" target="_blank">Shopify</a>, <a href="https://www.squarespace.com/" target="_blank">Squarespace</a>, <a href="https://www.bigcommerce.com/" target="_blank">BigCommerce</a>, <a href="https://www.wix.com/" target="_blank">Wix</a>)
 - Build your own eCommerce website with open-source (<a href="https://www.opencart.com/" target="_blank">OpenCart</a>)

+**Or** ..................

-**Orrrrrrrrrrr** There's a free and easy way we created - <a href="#chopin">Learn how Chopin generates online stores for FREE with only a few clicks and google sheets now.</a>
+- We've created a free and easy way - <a href="#chopin">Learn how Chopin generates online stores for FREE with only a few clicks and google sheets now.</a>

 #### Online Marketplace: Customers Can’t Find You

-This is probably the cheapest way to go into the world of eCommerce.
+This is probably the cheapest way to start your online business.
 You might already have the experience selling second-hand items on eBay, Craiglist, or Facebook Marketplace and are familiar with the interface.
 At sites like Etsy, there are other sellers and customers who share the same market/interest with you. **However, it’s hard to stand out from your competitors.**

-There are limited custom branding options, and the search results are based on product name relevancy.
-While product names with very long names can be beneficial for the search algorithm, they are too complicated to be easily scanned and understood by the customer.

 #### Website Builder: Seems Easy but Intimidating